ahmadsolehin/Ionic-3-Angular-4-and-Cordova-Barcode-QRCode-Scanner-Apps/README.md

 # Ionic 3 Angular 4 Cordova Barcode and QRCode Scanner

-The following tools, modules, and dependencies should prepare before starting the tutorial:
+The following tools, modules, and dependencies should prepare before starting :

 - Node.js (Stable or recommended version)
 - Latest Ionic 3, Angular 4 and Cordova